mit-han-lab/6s965-fall2022/notes/lecture-06-janicey.md

 - Key idea: rescaling weights to equalize the weight ranges of different output channels, so that we can potentially still use per-tensor weight quantization.

-![Visualization of weight distribution and weight equalization objective](figures/lecture-06/janicey/fig2.png) The figure above comes from [[Markus et al., ICCV 2019]](https://hanlab.mit.edu/files/course/slides/MIT-TinyML-Lec06-Quantization-II.pdf), demonstrating how different output channel weights can be, and how they could be equalized.
+![Visualization of weight distribution and weight equalization objective](figures/lecture-06/janicey/fig2.png)

+The figure above comes from [[Markus et al., ICCV 2019]](https://hanlab.mit.edu/files/course/slides/MIT-TinyML-Lec06-Quantization-II.pdf), demonstrating how different output channel weights can be and how they could be equalized.

 - Pick a scaling factor $s$, where for each $s_i$ per layer, we divide layer $i$ by s, and scale up layer $i+1$ by s.
 This should maintain equivariance.